mountaineerbr/shellChatGPT/man/README.md

 features will only be partially supported, and not all endpoints or options will be covered.

-This project *doesn’t support* “Function Calling”, “Structured Outputs”, “Real-Time Conversations”, “Agents/Operators”, “MCP Servers”, nor “video generation / editing” capabilities.
+This project *does not support* “Function Calling”, “Structured Outputs”, “Real-Time Conversations”, “Agents/Operators”, “MCP Servers”, nor “video generation / editing” capabilities.

 Support for “Responses API” is limited and experimental at this point.